Our impact so far

 one shawl - one girl - one therapy

-Protsahan: our pilot project with adolescent girls who have undergone either physical and/or sexual abuse take part in the Arts and Music Therapy workshops, which helps in healing the trauma easing life back into reality.
+Protsahan India foundation: our pilot project with adolescent girls who have undergone challenging traumatic situations take part in the Arts and Music Therapy workshops, which helps in healing the trauma easing life back into reality.
 We also support their after-school centre for girls to come feel safe, study and mingle among their peers schooling eventually leading to a brighter future self-sustaining out of poverty.

 During the 90 days and 650 hours of art based interventions, 450 children and 200 parents and teachers were impacted.
 Thanks to this partnership, these art based workshops have left a lasting impression on each participant.